 The Interest Rate Differential or IRD for short is the way that mortgage lenders calculate how much interest they’re losing from you breaking your fixed rate mortgage.
 The longer your mortgage term, the higher the IRD you’ll pay.

 The comparison rate used to calculate the IRD varies from lender to lender.
-Generally speaking the banks charge the highest mortgage penalties on the fixed side since the posted rate is used.
-If you’re looking for a fairer mortgage penalty, monoline lenders available through mortgage brokers tend to offer a lot fairer penalties since they don’t have posted rates.
+Generally speaking, the banks charge the highest mortgage penalties on the fixed side since the posted rate is used.
+If you’re looking for a fairer mortgage penalty, monoline lenders available through mortgage brokers tend to offer a lot of fairer penalties since they don’t have posted rates.

 That’s why many borrowers choose to go with a fixed rate mortgage with a monoline lender to avoid a situation of being forced to pay a huge penalty at a bank or credit union later on.